 The age-related eye disease studies (AREDS) showed that supplementation with certain micronutrients reduces the risk of progression from intermediate age-related macular degeneration to the advanced stage by 25 percent.
 Also, a diet rich in fruits and vegetables, as well as twice-weekly meals of fat-rich fish like salmon, sardines, tuna, or mackerel is associated with decreased risk.

 There have been two AREDS studies.
 AREDS1 showed that 15 milligrams (mg) of beta carotene, 500 mg of vitamin C, 400 IU of vitamin E, 80 mg of zinc oxide, and 2 mg of cupric oxide reduced the risk of disease progression.
 AREDS2 tested the substitution of 10 mg of lutein and 2 mg of zeaxanthin for beta carotene.
-This substitution did not diminish the effectiveness of the formula, and was especially helpful for people who had low level consumption of lutein and zeaxanthin in their diet.
+This substitution did not diminish the effectiveness of the formula and was especially helpful for people who had low-level consumption of lutein and zeaxanthin in their diet.

 Beta carotene, lutein, and zeaxanthin are all specific types of phytochemicals (micronutrients from plants) called carotenoids, which are structurally related to vitamin A. Our bodies do not make these micronutrients; however, plants make them, in part, to serve as antioxidants* that protect them from potentially harmful sunlight.
 When we eat lutein and zeaxanthin, they are transported to the retina, where they are thought to protect against light-induced damage.
 There’s normally enough lutein and zeaxanthin in the macula, the central part of the retina, to turn this part yellow.
-In fact, the full name of the macula is macula lutea, means yellow spot.
+In fact, the full name of the macula is macula lutea, which means yellow spot.
 It has been shown that taking lutein and zeaxanthin supplements leads to increased levels of these antioxidants in the macula.

 Foods such as egg yolk (go easy due to cholesterol), yellow corn, orange or yellow peppers, kale, broccoli, spinach, kiwi, grapes, zucchini, and squash have high levels of lutein and/or zeaxanthin.